CreativeInquiry/ARKit-Educational-Templates/README.md

 ## Primitives On Face (Face Anchors)
 ![faceanchors demo gif](./tutorial_assets/faceanchors.gif)

 Places anchors upon the "center" of the face, and the eyes.

+IMPORTANT NOTE: The eye transforms will not work in the remote tool, so you will need to build to see that part of the app work.

 ### Scripts
 - **PrimitivesOnFace.cs:** Uses face anchor data; grabs leftEyePose, rightEyePose, and the anchorData's transform value (representing the center of the face), and places anchors at those points.